tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Light Armor

-Add the armor’s magic bonus to the total hit points restored when you receive healing from any source (champion: bonus x2; epic: bonus x4).
+Add the armor’s magic bonus to the total hit points restored when you receive healing from any source, bonus x2 at champion tier, and bonus x4 at epic tier.

 **Quirk:** Wild and raucous.